janetlndavis/github-workflow-activity/activity.md

   favorite foods.
 - [Add and commit the new file.](https://netbeans.org/kb/docs/ide/git.html#add)
 - [Push](https://netbeans.org/kb/docs/ide/git.html#push) the new branch to GitHub.
-- On GitHub, [make a pull request](https://help.github.com/articles/creating-a-pull-request/) to pull the new branch into master.
+- On GitHub, [make a pull request](https://help.github.com/articles/creating-a-pull-request/) to pull the new branch into the master branch.

 Help the maintainer to [merge contributor-1's pull request](https://help.github.com/articles/merging-a-pull-request/) on GitHub and then [delete the branch](https://help.github.com/articles/deleting-unused-branches/).

 Help contributor-1 to switch to the master branch and [pull changes](https://netbeans.org/kb/docs/ide/git.html#pull) from the remote master.
-Then, clean up by [deleting the local branch](https://netbeans.org/kb/docs/ide/git.html#branchDelete).
+Then, clean up by [deleting the local development branch](https://netbeans.org/kb/docs/ide/git.html#branchDelete).

 Congratulations, your team has made its first contribution!
 Celebrate.